panalexeu/embed_ua_base/README.md

 In this way, the proposed approach not only distills knowledge from the teacher model to the student, but also "squeezes" the embeddings of different training languages together - which makes sense, since semantically equivalent sentences should have similar vector representations across languages.

 This results in improved model performance across several training languages and better cross-lingual transfer.

+You can check out the training process in the followin [notebook]

 ### Benchmarks